 A depressed mood caused by substances (such as drugs, alcohol, medications) is not considered a major depressive disorder, nor is one which is caused by a general medical condition.
 Major depressive disorder generally cannot be diagnosed if a person has a history of manic, hypomanic, or mixed episodes (e.g., a bipolar disorder) or if the depressed mood is better accounted for by schizoaffective disorder and is not superimposed on schizophrenia, a delusion or psychotic disorder.

 Depression is also experienced as a loss of interest and energy in things the person normally enjoys doing, things like working, going out, or being with family and friends.
 Most people with this condition also experience problems with eating and sleeping — either too much or too little.
-A depressed person’s memory and ability to concentrate will often be impaired too; they may also be more irritable or feel restless all the time.
+A depressed person’s memory and ability to concentrate will often be impaired, too; they may also be more irritable or feel restless all the time.

 Related: Teen Depression Symptoms

-Depression & Grieving
+Depression & Grief

-In keeping with updates to the major depressive disorder criteria in DSM-5 (the latest diagnostic manual of mental disorders), a person can suffer from a major depressive episode during a period of Bereavement or grief, such as after the loss of a loved one.
+In keeping with updates to the major depressive disorder criteria in DSM-5 (the latest diagnostic manual of mental disorders), a person can suffer from a major depressive episode during a period of bereavement or grief, such as after the loss of a loved one.
 This is a significant change from the previous DSM-IV criteria, which did not give the diagnosis of major depression if the person was grieving over a significant loss in their lives.
 This change was made with the rationale that since bereavement may induce great suffering in a person, it may induce an episode of major depressive disorder.

 This criteria has been adapted for DSM-5.